 Fighting for Planned Parenthood Patients

 Many of Planned Parenthood’s patients are people who have historically faced barriers to quality health care.
 Often, those patients are people of color, people who live in rural areas, LGBTQ people, people with low incomes, and people without health insurance.
-Without Planned Parenthood health centers, many of these patients may have no other place to turn to access safe and legal abortion — or preventive care like birth control, well-woman exams, and lifesaving cancer and STD screenings.
+Without Planned Parenthood health centers, many of these patients may have no other place to turn to access safe and legal abortion — or preventive care like birth control, annual exams, and lifesaving cancer and STD screenings.

 Planned Parenthood patients are the inspiration for the work that we at PPAF do to advocate for: